What we do

-Action on Armed Violence (AOAV) has a central mission: to carry out research, advocacy and field work in order to reduce the incidence and impact of global armed violence.
+We do this by carrying out programmatic, research and advocacy work to reduce the incidence and impact of global armed violence.

 The number of fatalities from armed violence is estimated to be over half a million people killed every year.
 Around two thirds of these violent deaths are estimated to occur outside conflict situations.
 Poorer countries are particularly badly affected.

 AOAV’s global reporting on explosive violence is considered by many as the ‘main’ data set for such and is regularly quoted in both the media and at the highest levels of the United Nations.
 We have been running this project – which reports on explosive violence events listed in mainstream English Language media – since 2011.

 AOAV uses a methodology adapted from an incident based methodology used by Landmine Action and Medact in 2009.
 Our data on explosive violence incidents is gathered from English-language media reports on the following factors: the date, time, and location of the incident; the number and circumstances of people killed and injured; the weapon type; the reported user and target; the detonation method and whether displacement or damage to the location was reported.
 AOAV does not attempt to comprehensively capture all incidents of explosive violence around the world but to serve as a useful indicator of the scale and pattern of harm.